Toyota GR Supra review - engine, gearbox and technical specs

 In the Supra it makes 335bhp from 5000 to 6500rpm, and 369lb ft from 1600 to 4500rpm.
 Overseas versions get a more potent variant with 382bhp, though the internet would have you believe the Supra is conservatively quoted in Europe anyway, so who’s really counting?
 The engine uses variable valve control and variable camshaft timing, a single twin-scroll turbocharger, and direct injection.

 The transmission is an eight-speed automatic.
 Yep, the ubiquitous ZF unit, and controlled via a redesigned lever in the cabin.
-But later in 2022 Toyota will launch a six-speed manual option for the straight-six, which is interesting for a few different reasons.
-First of all, it should add to the engagement factor, but more enticingly it’s also a window into the amount of bespoke work that Gazoo is putting into the Supra’s continued development.
-That’s because rather than an off-the-shelf transmission from BMW or another supplier, Toyota has opted for an entirely bespoke manual gearbox that’s been designed with feel, response and engagement at the centre of its deliverables.
+The manual is a six speed unit, but rather than an off-the-shelf transmission from BMW or another supplier, Toyota has opted for a bespoke gearbox that’s been designed with feel, response and engagement at the centre of its deliverables.

 Another thing to note is that while the Supra was co-developed with BMW, and with seemingly many of its components, Toyota fundamentally led the development programme that explains why both the Supra and Z4 have such a short wheelbase and wide track – something out of kilter with the BMW’s evolutionary progression.

 Toyota also says the two companies went their own way with chassis development once the basics – MacPherson struts up front, five-link rear, electrically assisted rack and pinion – had been decided upon.
-The Supra runs either 18- or 19-inch wheels front and rear, with 255/35 and 275/35 Michelin Pilot Super Sport rubber, which is a more aggressive, but older compound compared to the latest PS5 range.
-Dampers are adaptive on both engine options, with their calibration also due to be updated in the 2022 upgrade.
+The Supra runs either 18- or 19-inch wheels front and rear, and the dampers are adaptive on both engine options with a revised calibration following the recent updates.

 Despite its small dimensions, the fact it shares so many of its underpinnings with fundamentally larger BMW models means its kerb weight isn’t as light as it might have been.
-Four-cylinder models weigh in from 1395kg, but the six-cylinder raises this to 1495kg.
-The incoming manual will retract some of that weight disadvantage, with the new 2022 manual due to weigh 38.6kg less than the automatic, although that is taking into account a small selection of other weight-saving measures Toyota will introduce on all 2022 models.
+Four-cylinder models weigh in from 1395kg, with the manual-equipped six-cylinder weighing 1502kg; and that's despite a series of minor weight saving measures introduced last year.